followben/NextMQTT/README.md

 * Properties, incl.
 User Properties
 * Extended authentication flows

-There is no plan to support MQTT 3.1 or Shared Subscriptions.
+There is no plan to support MQTT 3.1, Websockets or Shared Subscriptions.

 ## License